Evaluation and Surveillance

 Global E-cigarette Policy Scan

 The global e-cigarette policy scan was created in 2014 as a searchable database.
-It has evaluated over 120 countries to ascertain which ones have e-cigarette policies at the national level, and as of November 2017, 83 of these countries had such a policy.
+It has evaluated over 130 countries to ascertain which ones have e-cigarette policies at the national level, and as of November 2021, more than 100 of these countries had such a policy.
 The scan provides a description of country-level laws that regulate e-cigarettes or other electronic nicotine delivery systems, searchable by policy domain, product classification, regulatory mechanism, and country.
 The database is updated twice a year, and the information is verified by in-country experts and/or Ministry of Health representatives.
 This is the first global scan of its kind and is free and accessible to the public.